tiprankstipranks

 Revenue by Segment

-Reveals how much each business unit contributes to Oracle's overall sales, indicating areas of strength and potential growth opportunities.
+Shows how much revenue each business segment contributes, highlighting Oracle's key areas of strength and potential growth drivers within its diverse product and service offerings.

 Chart InsightsOracle's Cloud Services and License Support segment continues its robust growth trajectory, reflecting a strategic focus on cloud infrastructure and applications.
 The recent earnings call highlights a 12% increase in this segment, driven by Oracle Cloud Infrastructure and strategic cloud applications.
 Despite exiting the advertising business, which slightly dampened cloud revenue growth, Oracle's aggressive expansion of cloud regions and multi-cloud partnerships with major tech firms underscore its commitment to capturing market share.
 The company's confidence is further bolstered by a record backlog and ambitious revenue growth targets for the coming years.